-Lecture Date Lecture Content Weekly Reading Assignment Week 1 Charting the Heavens - An introduction to basic concepts in astronomy such as distances, constellations, Sun-Moon-Earth configurations that result in Moon phases and Solar and Lunar eclipses Chapter 0 Week 2 The Copernican Revolution.
-Modern Astronomy & Understanding the Solar System - Learn how the scientific method has been used over hundreds of years to interpret the motions of planets and understand the nature of our Solar System Chapter 1 Week 3 Properties of Light and Matter & Tools of Astronomy - Learn the nature of light and how astronomers observe various light wavelengths with telescopes to learn about astrophysical phenomena Chap 2,3 Week 4 Earth & Moon - Learn about the Earth and Moon as well as their relationship to each other and Moon exploration Chap 5 Week 5 Terrestrial Planets - Properties of the inner planets are discussed and compared to Earth Chap 6 Week 6 Jovian Planets - Properties of the outer gas giants are discussed and compared to Earth Chap 7 Week 7 Moons, Rings, and Plutoids-Learn about the nature of these other constituents of the Solar System which reveal clues about our planetary system and formation Chap 8 Week 8 Formation of the Solar System - Asteroids, Meteors & Comets.
+Lecture Date Lecture Content Weekly Reading

+Assignment

+Week 1 Charting the Heavens - An introduction to Chapter 0

+basic concepts in astronomy such as distances,

+constellations, Sun-Moon-Earth

+configurations that result in Moon phases and

+Solar and Lunar eclipses

+Week 2 The Copernican Revolution.
+Modern Chapter 1

+Astronomy & Understanding the Solar System

+Learn how the scientific method has been

+used over hundreds of years to interpret the

+motions of planets and understand the nature

+of our Solar System

+Week 3 Properties of Light and Matter & Tools of Chap 2,3

+Astronomy - Learn the nature of light and

+how astronomers observe various light

+wavelengths with telescopes to learn about

+astrophysical phenomena

+Week 4 Earth & Moon - Learn about the Earth and Chap 5

+Moon as well as their relationship to each

+other and Moon exploration

+Week 5 Terrestrial Planets - Properties of the inner Chap 6

+planets are discussed and compared to Earth

+Week 6 Jovian Planets - Properties of the outer gas Chap 7

+giants are discussed and compared to Earth

+Week 7 Moons, Rings, and Plutoids-Learn about the Chap 8

+nature of these other constituents of the Solar

+System which reveal clues about our planetary Week 8 system and formation Formation of the Solar System - Asteroids, Meteors & Comets.
 Using the scientific method and observations discussed in this class, we discuss likely scenarios for the formation of our Solar System and the origin of these small bodies.
 Planets beyond the solar system.
 Detection and properties of exoplanets Chap 4 Week 10 Measuring and Properties of Stars - Learn the properties of stars and how they are measured, including some distance determination techniques.
 Discover how color-magnitude diagrams are used to determine ages and binary star systems to estimate stellar masses.
-Chap 10

-Week 11 Sun, Nuclear Fusion and the Interstellar Medium - Properties of the Sun and the process of nuclear fusion are discussed.
-Learn properties of the material between the stars Chap 9,11 Week 12 known as the ISM Star Formation & Stellar Evolution - Discover how the stars form out of the ISM.
-Follow the timeline for a typical, Sun-like star from Chap 12 Week 13 infancy to death Stellar Remnants, White Dwarfs, Neutron Stars & Black Holes - Learn about the dense remnants of high mass stars and discuss the unusual gravitational effects observed near Chap 13 Week 14 Black Holes The Milky Way & other Galaxies - Learn the properties of our Milky Way galaxy and how the scientific method has been used to learn the nature of this large system of stars, gas and dust.
+Chap 10 Week 11 Sun, Nuclear Fusion and the Interstellar Medium - Properties of the Sun and the process of nuclear fusion are discussed.
+Learn properties of the material between the stars known as the ISM Chap 9,11 Week 12 Star Formation & Stellar Evolution - Discover how the stars form out of the ISM.
+Follow the timeline for a typical, Sun-like star from infancy to death Chap 12 Week 13 Stellar Remnants, White Dwarfs, Neutron Stars & Black Holes - Learn about the dense remnants of high mass stars and discuss the unusual gravitational effects observed near Black Holes Chap 13 Week 14 The Milky Way & other Galaxies - Learn the properties of our Milky Way galaxy and how the scientific method has been used to learn the nature of this large system of stars, gas and dust.
 Discover the different types of galaxies in the Universe and how they compare to the Milky Way Chap 14,15 Week 15 Galaxies & Dark Matter - Discover the importance of dark matter and how it has been identified in galaxies and larger scale structures.
-Learn about galaxy interactions and mergers and galaxy evolution Chap 16 Week 16 Cosmology & Life in the Universe - Learn how we observe the effects of the Big Bang around us today including the cosmic microwave background, universal expansion and acceleration, the curvature of space and the formation of structure, leading to the existence of life in the Universe Chap 17,18 Exam Week Final Exam Cumulative - all chapters
+Learn about galaxy interactions and mergers and galaxy evolution Chap 16 Week 16 Cosmology & Life in the Universe - Learn how we observe the effects of the Big Bang around us today including the cosmic microwave background, universal expansion Chap 17,18 and acceleration, the curvature of space and the formation of structure, leading to the existence of life in the Universe Exam Week Final Exam Cumulative all chapters